armageddon421/electrodacus-esp32/README.md

 platformio run --target uploadfs
 ```
 7. After the process is finished, disconnect GPIO0 and replug your USB (or power supply) to reboot the ESP32.
 That should be it.

+## Frequently asked Questions (probably)

+Q: Why are there no binary releases?
+A: The software required for the ESP32 consists of four distinct parts: Bootloader, partition table, application and file system.
+It is difficult to combine these into a single bin file and instructions to flash them would be error prone.
+Over the air updates are also a completely different situation.
+PlattformIO is quick and easy to install and use and handles most situations automatically.
+There is a pissibility to provide a target for automated one-click OTA updates at a later date.